KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ## Callout Services

-In KeyboardKit, a ``CalloutService`` can be used to provide callout actions for any key, which are then presented when a key with actions is long pressed.
+In KeyboardKit, a ``CalloutService`` can be used to provide secondary callout actions for any key, which are then presented when a key with actions is long pressed.

 KeyboardKit automatically creates an instance of ``Callouts/StandardService`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down, or inject localized services into it.